Wu-Tang Forever: What an Inclusive Crew Means, and Why Hiring One Will Change Your Life - MovieMaker Magazine

 Women, Action, & the Media // womenactionmedia.org

-Queen Sugar premieres October 3 and 4, 2017 on the Oprah Winfrey Network.
+Queen Sugar has its midseason premiere on October 3 and 4, 2017, on the Oprah Winfrey Network.
+DeMane Davis’s upcoming episode airs in November.

 - Summer 2017